By: Kenna Smith, VP, B2C Marketing, PSCU

 The key to an appealing balance transfer is to start cardholders at a lower interest rate during the introductory period.
 PSCU research has shown that the most requested balance transfer APR offers are 0%, 1.99% and 2.99%, with average total purchases of approximately $4,402 that are transferred.
 After a 15-month mail campaign, historical data from our research shows that while the third quarter of the year typically has the highest average response rate of 5.28%, the timeframe most requested by consumers is the first quarter at 3.99%, with higher average total purchases at $4,707 per responder versus $4,422 during the third quarter.
 As our data shows that the season peak for balance transfer usage is typically in the first quarter of the year, with March being the annual peak in both usage and average amounts, now is an ideal time to launch a campaign promoting this solution for financial wellness.

 Marketing campaigns highlighting convenience checks and balance transfer offers are typically seen during January, February, August and September.
 However, since these solutions are so beneficial to cardholders, you cannot go wrong executing campaigns at any time of the year.
 We advise your financial institution to be consistent with the timing of your convenience checks and balance transfer campaigns, because your cardholders will come to expect them at the same time each year.
 This will help keep your cardholders engaged with your financial institution in order to improve their financial health instead of being lured in by a competitor.

-Kenna Smith is vice president of marketing operations for PSCU’s Advisors Plus Consulting.
-In this role, she oversees B2C marketing and operations for Advisors Plus.
-Smith has over 25 years of product and operations experience in the financial services industry.
+Kenna Smith is Vice President of B-C Marketing at PSCU.
+In this role, she oversees B2C marketing, automation, and operations for PSCU.
+Smith has over 25 years of marketing, product, and operations experience in the financial services industry.